Chokolademuffin/cookie-cliker/README.md

 # cookie-cliker
 cookie cliker hack to get infinity cookies

-Just inspect and then paste it
+Just inspect and then paste it.
+Boom easy infinity cookies